Urban Freestyle Soccer: Reception

 The GameCube, PlayStation 2 and Xbox versions received "generally unfavourable reviews" according to the review aggregation website Metacritic.
-Official Xbox Magazine gave the latter console version a negative review about a month before its U.S. release date.
+Game Informer, IGN, Maxim, Official Xbox Magazine, and X-Play gave the latter console version negative reviews while it was still in development.

+In the March 2007 issue of Electronic Gaming Monthly, Seanbaby listed the game as one of the Official Worst-Selling Games of 2006, describing it as "Soccer with the urban edge that no one imagined they'd hate so much."